MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/dmclient-csp.md

 <!-- Device-Provider-{ProviderID}-CustomEnrollmentCompletePage-HyperlinkHref-Description-Begin -->
 <!-- Description-Source-DDF -->
-Specifies the URL that is shown at the end of the MDM enrollment flow.
+Specifies the URL that's shown at the end of the MDM enrollment flow.
 <!-- Device-Provider-{ProviderID}-CustomEnrollmentCompletePage-HyperlinkHref-Description-End -->

 <!-- Device-Provider-{ProviderID}-CustomEnrollmentCompletePage-HyperlinkHref-Editable-Begin -->